jthingelstad/thingles.github.io/_posts/2017/2017-02-18-steve-wozniak-at-augsburg-college.md

 [Steve Wozniak][woz], or "Woz", was a guest at [Augsburg College][augsburg] today and it was a pleasure to see him talk about his early days in technology and his first experimentations with [microchips][] which eventually led to the creation of the [Apple I](https://en.wikipedia.org/wiki/Apple_I) and beyond.

+Woz is an amazing person.
+He individually did more to create the personal computer industry than possibly anyone else.
+He is a creative genius with technology.
+He so clearly is passionate and understands the design of technology like nobody else.
+On top of all that, Woz just seems like a nice person.
+Woz seems like someone that you'd love to have dinner with and just spend time discussing the world.
+He's an "engineer's engineer".
+You could give yourself a nearly impossible challenge just by looking at your project and asking "What would Woz do with this?"

 ![Steve Wozniak at Augsburg College](/assets/posts/2017/woz-at-augsburg-college.jpg)

 Some highlights from the discussion with Woz: